Ki Teitzei: Deuteronomy chapter 22

 The first two chapters of Tractate Bava Metzia in the Mishnah, Tosefta, Jerusalem Talmud, and Babylonian Talmud interpreted the laws of lost property in Deuteronomy 22:1–3.
 The Mishnah read the reference to "your brother's ox or his sheep" in Deuteronomy 22:1 to apply to any domestic animal.
 The Mishnah read the emphatic words of Deuteronomy 22:1, "you shall surely return them," repeating the verb "return" in the Hebrew, to teach that Deuteronomy 22:1 required a person to return a neighbor's animal again and again, even if the animal kept running away four or five times.
 And Rava taught that Deuteronomy 22:1 required a person to return the animal even a hundred times.
 If one found an identifiable item and the identity of the owner was unknown, the Mishnah taught that the finder was required to announce it.
 Rabbi Meir taught that the finder was obliged to announce it until his neighbors could know of it.
 Rabbi Judah maintained that the finder had to announce it until three festivals had passed plus an additional seven days after the last festival, allowing three days for going home, three days for returning, and one day for announcing.

-A baraita cited among affirmative precepts not limited to time those regarding returning lost property in Deuteronomy 22:1–3, the dismissal of the mother bird in Deuteronomy 22:6–7, and the building of fences around accessible roofs in Deuteronomy 22:8.
+A baraita cited among affirmative precepts not limited to time, those regarding returning lost property in Deuteronomy 22:1–3, the dismissal of the mother bird in Deuteronomy 22:6–7, and the building of fences around accessible roofs in Deuteronomy 22:8.

-Rava taught that Deuteronomy 22:3, "And so shall you do with every lost item of your brother," serves to include an obligation to protect one's brother from the loss of his land.
-Rav Ḥananya replied that a baraita taught that if one saw water that is flowing and coming to inundate another's field, one must establish a barrier before the water in order to preserve the other's field.
+Rava taught that Deuteronomy 22:3, "And so shall you do with every lost item of your brother," imposes an obligation to protect one's brother from losing his land.
+Rav Ḥananya replied that a baraita taught that if one saw water flowing toward inundating another's field, one must establish a barrier before the water to preserve the other's field.